vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

         Each of these is called a connected component.
         We need to algorithmically count these connected components.
         Similar to the number of islands problem in a graph instead of a matrix.
-        We want to pick a node and see all the nmodes connected to it the the next node.
+        We want to pick a node and see all the nodes connected to it the next node.
         Eventually we will visits all the nodes in that cluster, that would be 1 connected component.
         The main logic is to use a DFS that lets use explore all the neighbors of a node, mark them as visited [an array] so that we do not visit them again.

     Code
-        We setup an adjency list or a matrix  so that we can easily lookup each nodes neighbors.
+        We setup an adjacency list or a matrix  so that we can easily lookup each nodes neighbors.
         you will get the edges in as a list of pairs. you want to go thru each of the edges and list which nodes are adjacent in the adjacency list.
-        We can use a hashmap or a list of lists for the adjacency list.
+        We can use a hashmap, or a list of lists for the adjacency list.
         We will set the key as the nodes name and the values a list of its edges.
-        We initially use a for loop to initialize all these lists to be empty then we iterate thru the input pairs and populate the adjency list with edges.
+        We initially use a for loop to initialize all these lists to be empty then we iterate thru the input pairs and populate the adjacency list with edges.
         Since the graph is undirected, we need to add each edge twice, since a is b's neighbors.
 Then b is a's neighbor too.

         After this we need to iterate thruy each node and explore all its neighbors.